-Certain rules apply if you are travelling with your child in a motor home, vintage car, taxi or vehicle similar to a taxi.
+Certain rules apply if you are travelling with your child in a motor home, vintage car, taxi or a vehicle comparable to a taxi.

 The following vehicles are considered motor homes: